pagekit/docs/developer-guides/themes.md

 };
 ```

-**Note** Compare with full Vue components in `app/components` folder of the default _One_ theme.
+**Note** Compare with full Vue components in the `app/components` folder of the default _One_ theme.

-## Add theme options to Widget interface
+## Add theme options to the Widget interface
-Register a script to be loaded in Widget edit view.
+Register a script to be loaded in the _Widget_ edit view.

 ```
 'view.system/widget/edit' => function ($event, $view) {